 Skip to main content

 We are hosting a Black History Celebration throughout February.
-The theme this year is "African American Arts: Inspiring, Impacting, and Influencing Every Generation."
+The theme this year is "Exploring 100 Years of Black St. Louis."
 Events include performances by the Black Rep, a jazz concert, a gospel celebration, author events, dance workshops, and more.

 Keynote Speaker